 Most restaurants in the South include “Bread Pudding” on their menus; it is a popular dessert offering here in Louisiana.
 The baked bread and egg custard is sweet and rich, often accompanied with Rum Sauce.
 But, I have to admit that I never really liked this dessert.
 That is until I discovered Cajun Chef Paul Prudhomme’s version from the heart of the French Quarter in New Orleans.
 His version is sweet and light with aromatic pecans; accompanied by a Lemon Sauce and Chantilly Cream.
 It will turn you into a “Bread Pudding” believer.

 His dessert recipe was published in Bon Appetite magazine in April 1984.
 I served the dessert at many catering events and always received rave complements.
 That was back in the years when I was involved in food service and catering.

-When my son mentioned that he and his college roommates made bread pudding this fall using fresh baked pumpkin pulp and rum, I decided to dig up my old Bon Appetite recipe.
-Never to throw a good recipe away, I actually located the recipe and used it as a guide for making my son’s version.
-He didn’t include quantities of ingredients, and they needed some adjusting for the pumpkin anyway.
+When my son mentioned that he and his college roommates made bread pudding using fresh baked pumpkin pulp and rum, I decided to dig up my old Bon Appetite recipe to use as a guide.
+Never to throw a good recipe away, I actually located the recipe.
+My son didn’t include quantities of ingredients, and they needed some adjusting for the pumpkin anyway.
 And I bake it differently.
 Well, it’s a new recipe now.
 The result was great.